Madhoneybees/.github/profile/README.md

 ### Our Projects

-- **Mad Bears NFT**: A unique collection of bear-themed digital assets with utility across our ecosystem
+- **Mad Bears NFT**: A unique collection of bear-themed digital assets with utility across our ecosystem.
+[The Mad Bears]([https://madhoney.fi](https://magiceden.io/collections/berachain/0xff813d6121142db3a0545c67e4c047d51061f736))
 - **MadHoney.fi**: Our hub for DeFi innovations and Web3 projects
 - **Community Tools**: Open-source utilities supporting our growing community